 Key takeaways

-Test whitelisting across different funnel stages (prospecting, retargeting) using the same content from both the influencer's and the brand's handles to identify optimal performance.
+Test whitelisting across all funnel stages (top, middle, bottom) by running the same content from both the influencer's and the brand's handle to determine actual performance lift.

 Taylor Lagace: Twitter